kkkkknhh/SIN_CARRETA/DATA_CONTRACTS.md

 ## Overview

 Data contracts define the expected input/output types and invariants for each critical dependency flow.
+The canonical execution order is defined in `tools/flow_doc.json`.

 ## verify_reproducibility → dag_validation